Characters: Glee New Directions Original Members

 - What the Hell, Hero?: Artie to Tina, after Tina reveals she faked her stutter.
 He gets his own when he calls Brittany stupid.
 Before that, he was the only one in the school who hadn't.

-- He does it again in "Michael", this time towards Will, protesting against the bullying the Glee club (him moreso than the rest) has to go through without fighting back.
+- He does it again in season 3, twice in a row: in "Yes/No" towards the rest of the club due to their prejudice against Becky, and in "Michael" towards Will, protesting against the bullying the Glee club (him moreso than the rest) has to go through without fighting back.

 Even though I'm painfully shy and obsessed with death, I'm a really effervescent person.